EnterpriseDB/barman/new_docs/catalog.rst

 -----

 Barman offers a straightforward terminal interface for managing PostgreSQL backups and interacting with the backup catalog.
-This interface provides a range of commands for both server management and backup operations.
-All Barman commands can be found in the :ref:`commands` section, including two importatn ones which are ``list-backups`` and ``show-backup``.
+This interface provides a range of sub-commands for both server management and backup operations.
+All Barman sub-commands can be found in the :ref:`sub commands <commands-sub-commands>` section, including two important ones which are ``list-backups`` and ``show-backup``.
 These commands can be found below with an example.

+.. _catalog-usage-list-backups:

 ``list-backups``
 """"""""""""""""